emilyrosenberg/worldwide-game/README.md

 ### Future implementations
 In the future this website can be updated with more questions and greater functionality.
 For instance: <br>
-- Link the questions to Fetch API to provide more questions <br>
 - Create a choice of special quiz topics
 - Make the scoring system more sophisticated